aleazk/cond-ad-hyperspherical-compressed-vae/README.md

 far-OOD detection from CIFAR-10, and Imagenette versus semantically close ImageNet classes.
 Those datasets are not bundled in this initial public release.

-The main limitations are that the current compression loss relies on class labels, class-specific batch statistics, and a fixed axis assignment.
-Hyperspherical conversion also adds computational cost that grows with latent dimension.
+A limitation is that the hyperspherical conversion adds computational cost that grows with latent dimension.

 ## Testing